Adversarially Robust PAC Learnability of Real-Valued Functions: Introduction

+We refer to the loss function in this model as \emph{cutoff loss}, where $\eta > 0$ is a predefined cutoff parameter.
+The learner gets an i.i.d. sample from $\cD$, and would like to output function $\hat{h}$, such that with high probability,

+where $\beta > 0$ is a predefined parameter.
+The sample complexity is defined similarly to the previous model.
+We refer to this model as \emph{Robust} $(\eta,\beta)$\emph{-Regression}.
+The non-robust formulation of this setting was studied by, e.g., \citet{anthony2000function,simon1997bounds}.
+See also \citet[section 21.4]{anthony1999neural} and references therein.

-\paragraph{Our contributions.} We denote the $\gamma$-fat-shattering dimension of $\cH$ by $\fat\lr{\cH,\gamma}$.
-Denote the dual $\gamma$-fat-shattering dimension by $\fat^*\lr{\cH,\gamma}$, which is the dimension of the dual class.
-This dimension is finite as long as the $\gamma$-fat-shattering is finite (see \cite{kleer2021primal}, and \cref{eq:dual-fat}). \begin{itemize}[leftmargin=0.7cm] \item We start with a positive result regarding convex function classes, which are typical real-valued classes.
-In \cref{sec:proper}, we present a proper learning algorithm for these classes.
-This is in contrast to non-convex function classes, which are provably require improper learning algorithms, even in the binary-valued case \cite{montasser2019vc}.
-For the $\eta$-ball robust loss, in the realizable setting, our algorithm requires a sample of size \footnote{$\Tilde{\cO}(\cdot)$ stands for omitting poly-logarithmic factors of $\lr{\fat(\cH,\gamma),\fat^*(\cH,\gamma),1/\epsilon,1/\delta,1/\eta}$.}
+\paragraph{Main results.} Denote the $\gamma$-fat-shattering dimension of $\cH$ by $\fat\lr{\cH,\gamma}$, and the dual $\gamma$-fat-shattering dimension by $\fat^*\lr{\cH,\gamma}$, which is the dimension of the dual class.
+The dimension of the dual class is finite as long as the $\gamma$-fat-shattering of the primal class is finite (see \citet{kleer2021primal}, and \cref{eq:dual-fat}). \begin{itemize}[leftmargin=0.4cm] \item In \cref{sec:lp-regression} we provide a learning algorithm for robust regression with $\ell_p$ losses, with sample complexity \footnote{$\Tilde{\cO}$ hides polylogarithmic factors in the specified expression.}

+Moreover, this algorithm is \emph{proper} for convex function classes.
+We circumvent a negative result regarding non-convex function classes, for which proper learning is impossible, even for binary-valued functions \citep{montasser2019vc}.